 What Qualifies for Specialized Experience Credit for the AI-GRS Designation Path?

-The Definition of Specialized Experience is work relating to real estate other than one-to-four-family residential real estate and covered by Standards Rules 1 through 6 of the Standards of Professional Appraisal Practice of the Appraisal Institute, or experience gained by providing practical solutions to real property economics problems as may be further defined by the Admissions and Designation Qualifications Committee (ADQC).
+The Definition of Specialized Experience is work relating to real estate other than one-to-four-family residential real estate and covered by the Standards of Professional Appraisal Practice of the Appraisal Institute, or experience gained by providing practical solutions to real property economics problems as may be further defined by the Admissions and Designation Qualifications Committee (ADQC).

 Candidates Who Hold an Active General State Certification

-Certified General Candidates will need to submit and receive credit for their most recent 1,000 hours of qualifying specialized review appraisal experience (must meet USPAP Standard 3 or equivalent), over at least the last 6 months.
+Certified General Candidates will need to submit and receive credit for their most recent 1,000 hours of qualifying specialized review appraisal experience (must meet USPAP Standard 3, SVP Standards B and C, or equivalent), over at least the last 6 months.

 Candidates Who Do NOT Hold an Active General State Certification

 For those who are not general state certified, you will need to log and receive credit for at least 4,500 hours of specialized experience, of which 1,000 hours of credit meets USPAP Standard 3, SVP Standards B and C (or equivalent).
 This work must be your most current work.
 You must list all assignments performed over the time period that meets the definition of Specialized Experience and for which you have Significant Professional Responsibility.
 A maximum of 2,000 hours per twelve (12) month period will be allowed; therefore, it is possible that your total hours will exceed the required hours.

 All work for which experience is claimed must have been performed for a business purpose (mock review experience is ineligible).